blendbyte/CoyoteCert/README.md

 ## Storage backends

 Storage persists the ACME account key and issued certificates between runs.
-Without storage, CoyoteCert issues fresh certificates every time and creates a new ACME account on each request.
+Without it, CoyoteCert issues a fresh certificate and creates a new ACME account every time, which is probably not what you want.

 ### Filesystem